copilfi/copil/README.md

 - Executed actions emit transaction logs that are visible from the dashboard and via the API endpoint `/transaction/logs`.
 - Session keys (managed via `/session-keys`) gate automated execution; strategies should reference a valid `sessionKeyId` so downstream jobs have scoped signing authority.
 - Use the Session Keys dashboard tab to register keys and toggle their status; the automation builder consumes that list when creating strategies.
-- Transaction executor currently prepares swap/bridge transaction requests via configured aggregators; signer/broadcast integration is forthcoming, so logs may show "skipped" results until that layer is wired in.
+- Transaction executor now attempts to broadcast swap/bridge transactions automatically; if signer configuration is missing, logs show "skipped" status with payloads you can sign manually.

 ### Configuration